6 Best Anonymous Payment Methods in 2024: Full Guide

 6 Best Anonymous Payment Methods

-There are a lot of options out there, and they can be divided into 2 categories: partially and fully anonymous.
+There are a lot of options out there, and they can be divided into 2 categories:

-A partially anonymous solution only stops the merchant from seeing your name or credit card details.
+• Partially anonymous: A partially anonymous solution only stops the merchant from seeing your name or credit card details.
 If you buy something from a company, that company won’t know who you are.
-This is safe enough, but the bank, app, or financial institution that you’re using will still keep logs of your purchases and they’ll have records like your name, card numbers, and address.
+This is safe enough, but the bank, app, or financial institution that you’re using will still keep logs of your purchases and have records like your name, card numbers, and address.
 Basically, if a method requires you to have a bank or it only protects you from the seller, it’s partially anonymous.

-A fully anonymous payment method means that you never need to give anyone your personal information at any step during the process.
+• Fully anonymous: A fully anonymous payment method means that you never need to give anyone your personal information at any step during the process.
 Unfortunately, there aren’t many fully anonymous methods (that are usable outside of niche places on the dark web).
 There are a few good options, but they usually come with limitations like extra fees and transaction limits.

 After lots of testing and research, here are the best anonymous payment methods (in no particular order):